opxz7148/java-movierental/README.md

 a statement.

 The [PDF from Chapter 1][refactoring_pdf] explains the motivation for each refactoring and how to do it.
+Please read it.

 Before refactoring and after each refactoring you should **run the unit tests**.